 Ability to engage people at all levels and work within a team

-You will gain from the apprenticeship that once you’ve completed the scheme, you’ll have both academic qualifications and years of experience within EDF Energy.
+You will gain from the apprenticeship that you’ll have both academic qualifications and years of experience within EDF Energy once you've completed the scheme.
 That means you’ll be in the best possible position to continue your career.

 Community Energy Specialist

 Helping communities work together to reduce energy use and costs.
-Promoting energy-efficient heating.
+They are promoting energy-efficient heating.

 “Community energy” is an all-encompassing term for people coming together to reduce energy use and purchase, manage and generate low carbon heat and power.
 Community energy projects are often delivered collectively, focusing on engagement, local leadership and strong positive local community outcomes.
 There are now around 5000 of these community groups UK-wide, which often have distinct, specific localised goals with an overarching benefit of tackling climate change, energy security, and energy affordability.